fbpx

 Island Appliances

-The appliances should not be fixed on the island and must be accessible for maintenance and repairs.
+The appliances should be securely installed on the island but must be accessible for maintenance and repairs.

 Plumbing, Electrical, And Fuel Lines

-Since appliances such as ovens, microwaves, stoves, and refrigerators are strategically placed inside the working area and incorporated into your island, the power, plumbing, and fuel lines must have proper placement in your kitchen.
+When incorporating appliances like ovens, microwaves, stoves, and refrigerators into your kitchen island, ensure the power, plumbing, and fuel lines are correctly placed.

 To illustrate, extension cords may impede work if they are randomly placed in the aisles and landing areas.
 An independent power source inside the island is necessary.